vtex-apps/KI-379869/docs/README.md

 1. Create your development workspace by running `vtex use {workspaceName}`
 2. Go to `https://{accountName}.myvtex.com/admin/apps/vtex.orders-broadcast/setup`
 3. Change the `Target Workspace` variable to the name of the workspace you have created previously.
-4. Now you can link this app (`vtex.orders-validator`) in your desired workspace and receive order status updates.
+4. Now you can link this app (`vtex.ki-379869`) in your desired workspace and receive order status updates.

 Here is an example body that you can expect to receive: